Criticality and covered area fraction in confetti and Voronoi percolation: Introduction

 Benjamini and Schramm (1998) conjectured that when $\beta = \rho = \text{constant}$

-Using methods developed by Bollob\'{a}s and Riordan (2006) for Voronoi percolation, Hirsch (2015) proved the conjecture when the underlying shape is a square.
-Later M\"{u}ller (2016) extended the proof when the underlying shape is a disc.
+Using methods developed by Bollob\'{a}s and Riordan (2006a) for Voronoi percolation, Hirsch (2015) proved the conjecture when the underlying shape is a square.
+Later M\"{u}ller (2017) extended the proof when the underlying shape is a disc.
+Finally Ahlberg, Tassion and Texeira (2018) showed that the conjecture is true when $\beta$ and $\rho$ are random variables with the same distribution which need not be bounded, but light tailed.

-Bordenave, Gousseau and Roueff (2006), Galerne and Gousseau (2012) studied geometric properties of this model where they used the term `dead leaves model' for this confetti percolation model.
-Their study was more on the lines of Matheron (1968) who originally introduced this stochastic model of sequential superposition of random sets to study natural images and their occlusion. \begin{assumption} Throughout this paper we assume that $\rho$ and $\beta$ are random variables such that $0 < \rho, \beta \leq R$ for some $R > 0$. \end{assumption}
+Bordenave, Gousseau and Roueff (2006), Galerne and Gousseau (2012) studied geometric properties of this model where they used the term `dead leaves model' for this confetti percolation model. \begin{assumption} Throughout this paper, we assume that $\rho$ and $\beta$ are random variables such that $0 < \rho, \beta \leq R$ for some $R > 0$. \end{assumption}

-Our first result, whose proof is based on methods developed by Duminil-Copin, Raoufi, Tassion (2019a), is regarding the critical parameter $p_c (\rho,\beta) $ when both the red and blue squares have random sizes.
+Our first result, whose proof is based on methods developed by Duminil-Copin, Raoufi and Tassion (2019a), is regarding the critical parameter $\lambda_c (\rho,\beta) $ when both the red and blue squares have random sizes.
+This provides an alternate proof to Theorem~8.3 of Ahlberg, Tassion and Texeira (2018) albeit in the case when the random shapes are bounded.